 Some of these “preemies” are born up to four months before their normal due date, and all of them need specialized care until they become strong enough to go home with their parents.
 Such care often includes painful procedures like blood tests, intubation and ventilation.

-Dr. Anne Synnes, a neonatologist and researcher at the Child & Family Research Institute (CFRI), was recently part of a national study that aimed to reduce the pain experienced by neonates in hospital.
+Dr. Anne Synnes, a neonatologist and researcher at the BC Children's Hospital, was recently part of a national study that aimed to reduce the pain experienced by neonates in hospital.

 “Pain reduction is an important goal in itself,” says Dr. Synnes.
 “But the study was also driven by increasing evidence that painful procedures are a predictive factor for adverse effects in early development.”